 “Just what I said,” Vasher replied, shrugging.
 “We don’t really know what we’re doing.”

-“But, you sound so technical in your descriptions,” she said.
+“But, you sound so technical in your descriptions.”

 “We’ve figured out some things,” he said.
-“But, if you think about it, Awakeners really haven’t been around that long--a couple of centuries, at most.
+“But, if you think about it, Awakeners really haven’t been around that long--a couple of centuries.
 The more you learn about it, the more you’re realize that there are more things about BioChroma that we don’t know than there are things we do.
 Why are the specific Commands so important, and why do they have to be spoken in your native language?
 What brings Type One entities--Returned--back to life in the first place?
-Why can’t a Lifeless remember its past?”
+Why are Lifeless so dull-minded, while Returned completely sentient?”

 Vivenna nodded slowly.

 “Creating Type Three BioChromatic Entities is what we traditionally call ‘Awakening,’” Vasher continued.
 “That’s when you create a BioChromatic manifestation in an organic host that is far removed from having been alive.
 Woods and cloths work the best, though sticks, reeds, and other plant matter can be used.
-I’ve heard of people using bones before, but they don’t work well, as they’re too rigid to move around very much.
+I’ve heard of people using bones before, but while Awakening them is cheap, it doesn’t do much--bones are too rigid to move around.

 “Type Three Entities are interesting in that the BioChroma doesn’t stick to them very well.
 The result is that they require quite a bit of Investiture--often well over a hundred Breaths--to Awaken them.
-The benefit of this, of course, is that the Breath can be drawn back out again to reuse.
+The benefit of this, of course, is that the Breath can be drawn back out again for reuse.
 This has allowed for quite a bit more experimentation, and that has resulted in a more comprehensive understanding of Awakening techniques.”

 “You mean the Commands?”
 Vivenna asked.

 “Right,” Vasher said.
-“As you’ve seen, most basic Commands work fairly easily.
+“As you’ve seen, most basic Commands work easily.
 If it’s something the object could accomplish, and it is stated in a simple way, the Command will usually work.”

 “But, I tried some simple Commands,” she said.
 “On the rope.
 They didn’t work.”